saiprasad1586/Vechile-damagedetection/README.md

 # Vechicle Damage Detection
 ![ObjectDetection](images/Tensorflow-Object-Detection.jpg)
-This project identifies the damage in cars and masks the area of damage, this project can be used in various in various use cases for example vechicle damage assessment.
+This project identifies the damage in cars and masks the area of damage, this project can be used in various use cases for example vechicle damage assessment.

 # Features!